songproducer/hugo-blog-theme/content/authors/admin/_index.md

 status:
   icon: ☕️
 ---
 Actively participating in the Tezos ecosystem for two years.
-Advocate for using crypto currency, artificial intelligence and decentralisation.
+Advocate for using Tezos, artificial intelligence and decentralisation.